 The constitution and the ASX Listing Rules specify that the aggregate remuneration of non-executive Directors shall be determined from time to time by shareholders in general meeting.

 The latest determination was at the Annual General Meeting held in 2006 when shareholders approved an aggregate remuneration limit of \$400,000 per year.

 The remuneration of the Directors is listed below in this report.

 The Board considers fees paid to non-executive Directors of comparable companies when undertaking the annual review process.

-Non-executive Directors' fees are not linked to the performance of the Company.
-However, Directors may be issued options from time to time to provide the necessary incentive to work and grow long-term shareholder value.
+Non-executive Directors fees are not linked to the performance of the company.
+However, Directors may be issued share based incentives from time to time to provide the necessary incentive to work and grow long-term shareholder value.
 Issues of options to Directors require approval by shareholders in general meeting.
+No share based incentives were issued during the year under review.